Seven Years On, Brittany Murphy’s Death Remains A Mystery

 Despite describing details like Brittany Murphy’s bed being “surrounded by a mountain of clothes, make-up, perfumes, an oxygen machine and medical supplies,” and her bedsheets being “twisted and drenched in sweat,” there is little else to suggest that – as the title implies – the actress was murdered.
 However, it is well recognized that Murphy was in poor health just prior to her death, with a film producer claiming that he had never seen the young actress eat, and she seemed to exist on little more than coffee.

-@jasonrobbedroy beautiful angel Brittany Murphy ???????? pic.twitter.com/N6haetVI0G
+@jasonrobbedroy beautiful angel Brittany Murphy???????? pic.twitter.com/N6haetVI0G

 — Marissa???? (@jasonrobbedroy) January 17, 2017